Gigaspaces/xap-openspaces/tools/maven/maven-openspaces-plugin/src/main/resources/pu-templates/basic-async-persistency-1.4/readme.txt

 "processing unit structure" directory within the target directory called [app-name]-[module].
 It also creates a jar from the mentioned directory called [app-name]-[module].jar.

-  In order to simply run the mirror, processor and feeder, "mvn compile os:run" can be used.
+  In order to simply run the mirror, processor and feeder (after compiling), "mvn os:run" can be used.
 This will run a single instance of each of the mirror, processor and feeder modules within the same JVM using the compilation level classpath (no need for packaging).
 A specific module can also be executed by itself, which in this case, executing more than one instance of the processing unit can be done.
-For example, running the processor module with a cluster topology of 2 partitions, each with one backup, the following command can be used: mvn compile os:run -Dmodule=processor -Dcluster="total_members=2,1".
+For example, running the processor module with a cluster topology of 2 partitions, each with one backup, the following command can be used: mvn os:run -Dmodule=processor -Dcluster="total_members=2,1".

   In order to run a packaged processing unit, "mvn package os:run-standalone" can be used (if "mvn package" was already executed, it can be omitted).
 This operation will run the processing units